-- 1. Standard three year timescale - 2.
-Development in accordance with plans - 3.
-Amended plan reference: 261/012 Revision B as received by email on the 24/04/2016 - 4.
-The balustrade to be fitted must be a Taperloc 9mm tempered clear frameless glass design with no handrail installed - 5.
-The window to the northern side elevation must be a Weru Castello frame with a 68mm frame height in Iron Grey (RAL 7011)
+- 1. Standard three year timescale

+- 2. Development in accordance with plans

+- 3. The balustrade to be fitted must be a Taperloc 9mm tempered clear frameless glass design with no handrail installed

 Article 35, Town and Country Planning (Development Management Procedure) (England) Order 2015